maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 In this chapter I'm NOT going to cover a major component of typography, and that is grid systems.
 We introduced grid systems in the [Mobile on Rails][] chapter of this book, and include a [Grid Systems][] roundup in the appendices.

 So let's get started.
 In my opinion the lowest hanging fruit in typography are base font characteristics: family, size, color and line height.
-If you have implemented the base style sheets from chapter 2, [Foundation Styles][], you have several font faces available to you out of the box, and base font characteristics have been predefined in global variables.
-All of this is organized in [_define.sass][], a sass file reserved for defining global stylesheet variables:
+If you have implemented the base style sheets from chapter 2, [Foundation Styles][], you have several font faces available to you out of the box and defined and organized in [_define.sass][], a sass file reserved for defining global stylesheet variables:

     /*  Fonts
       -----------------------